afranson/cl-gnuplot/README.md

 # 2D Plotting
 Default is "with linespoints" ("w lp").
 You must use a format string with "with lines" ("w l") or "with points" ("w p") do just do one or the other.

+Below is an example of all the different accepted ways to make a 2d plot by the 'plot' function.
+* xy pairs list
+* x-list y-list
+* x-list function
+* y-list
+* gnuplot builtin, e.g. "airy(x)"
+* direct file read
 ```
 (require 'cl-gnuplot)
 (plt:reset)